tectonic-typesetting/tectonic/docs/src/v2cli/build.md

 `TECTONIC_UNTRUSTED_MODE` to a non-empty value.
 This has the same effect as the `--untrusted` option.
 Note, however, that a hostile shell user can trivially clear this variable.

-The `--reproducible` option ensures a fully deterministic build environment.
-The most notable difference is a static document build time (`\today`), which can be configured explicitly by setting the `SOURCE_DATE_EPOCH` environment variable.
-There's a few ways to break determinism (shell escape, reading from `/dev/urandom`), but anything else (especially behaviour in TeXLive packages) is considered a bug.